PhenixCollaboration/web/_results/hepdata.md

 > preprint arXiv and journal, but only after the IRC has certified that data tables are
 > available in proper format for later submission to HEP data."

+Submission to HEPData consists of uploading a *tar* or *gzip* archive containing data files in a HEPData-compliant format and having this upload validated by a designated Collaboration member as described below.

 ##### The Format
 The data package prepared for submission to HEPData must conform to the specific format required by the HEPData portal -